-In a broad sense, fossils are rocks themselves, most commonly sedimentary rocks.
-Some limestones, for example, are composed entirely of millions of tiny fossil shells.
-Many different types of fossils have been found in south-central North Dakota.
-Oysters and associated organisms occur in great profusion in Fox Hills Formation sandstone in parts of Emmons County (Figure 14).
+found in south-central North Dakota.
+Oysters and associated organisms occur in great profusion in Fox Hills Formation sandstone in parts of Emmons County (fig. 12).
 Fossil crabs have been found in the Cannonball Formation of Burleigh County along with shark's teeth.
-The Tongue River Formation sandstone contains abundant fossils including snails, clams, and ostracods (Figure 15).
-Petrified wood is common in the Tongue River Formation.
+The Bullion Creek Formation contains abundant fossils including snails, clams, and ostracods.
+Petrified wood is also common in the Bullion Creek Formation.

 Fossils have also been found in the glacial deposits.
 Clam and snail shells are commonly found in lake deposits in areas of dead-ice moraine.
-Fossil clam and snail shells have been found in several dozen locations in lake deposits associated with areas of dead-ice moraine.
-Fish also occurred in these ice-supported lakes because the parasitic glochidial stage of the clams and snails require established fish populations.
+Fossil clam and snail shells have been found in several dozen locations in lake deposits associated with areas of deadice moraine.
+Even though few fish fossils have been found, we know that fish also occurred in these icesupported lakes because the parasitic glochidial stage of the clams and snails require established fish populations.